Are you looking for a break away from all the monotony of everyday life?

-Gunung Lambak is a twin peaked mountain with the higher peak reaching about 510 meters.
+Gunung Lambak is a twin peaked mountain with a higher peak reaching about 510 meters.
 Lambak, which is translated as Flea Mountain, is a little bit steeper than Gunung Panti and needs a lot of effort to hike.

 The trail that leads to Lamback Mountain is ever rising and rough.
 Most parts of the trail have ropes which have been set up to help in the climbing.

 It can offer a very good challenge to any hiker who wishes to conquer the Gunung Lambak.
 It takes about 2-3 hours to scale the mountain and back.
 Climbing the mountain is free as there are no permits or admission charges.

 As a visitor, you can choose where to stay depending on your budget.
 You can choose the Eco Resort or Rail Hotel.
 The Eco Resort is a bit expensive because it has the necessary resources like camping facilities, swimming pool, kids playing ground and others.
 Food is also cheaper at the Green Home Wealthy Vegetarian Cafe and the Kluang coffee rail which has very odd operating hours.